Ryoto-s/compass/README.md

 # compass

-A word book app for learning by rails API mode.
+A word book(Flashcard) app for learning by rails API mode.

 # The App Explanation